Platinum’s Paradox: A Tale of Beauty and Peril

 Platinum, atomic number 78, is resilient among the earth’s rarest elements.
 Malleable yet unyielding, it has a natural aversion to corrosion, making it indispensable across industries.
 From catalytic converters that cleanse our car emissions to life-saving anticancer drugs, platinum’s versatility defies its scarcity—South Africa, a titan in its production, shoulders 70% of the global output, with Russia, Zimbabwe, and Canada following suit.

 However, its industrial allure comes at a cost.
+Platinum exposure health risks emerge in the very processes that shape its brilliance.
 Extracting, refining, and utilizing this noble metal unleashes fine particles and reactive compounds that, though invisible, can insidiously impact health.

 The Occupational Toll of Platinum